 Founded in 1918, TalTech is Estonia’s only technological university as well as the most innovative university in the country, as confirmed by the Estonian universities’ reputation survey.
 TalTech is especially known for its innovation in the field of digital technologies and engineering.
 As a public university, it promotes science, technology and innovation in the society, as well as provides top class engineering and economic education.

-TalTech has around 10,000 students and 14% of them are international students from over 100 different countries.
-There are 4 Bachelor’s and 16 Master's programmes available in English.
+TalTech has over 9200 students, out of which 13% are international students.
+There are 4 Bachelor’s and 15 Master's programmes available in English.
 The university has close academic partnerships with up to 500 different universities worldwide and is ranked among top 3% of world’s best universities (QS World University Ranking).

 TalTech's degrees are internationally recognized and highly regarded.
 The graduates have been admitted to Oxford University, the University of London, University of Mannheim, Chalmers University of Technology, Kungliga Tekniska Högskolan, Helsinki Technical University, St. Gallen University, University of Southern Denmark and other renowned academic institutions.